hsinyenwu/Ribo-seq-informatics-2022/Analysis_pipeline.md

 ```

 ### Step 5: Run Ribo-seQC
+I suggest to run Ribo-seQC with R >3.5 and <4.0.
+There are known issues with Ribo-seQC with R>4.
+You can select 10 percent reads or reads mapped to one chromosome from the STAR output bam file to save time.
 ```
 #Create 2bit files
 #Run the code in R (v.
 4.1.3) locally, on server or cluster